LandonPatmore/gulpfile.js/README.md

-# Simple-Gulp-File
+# gulpfile.js
-Simple Gulp File to get you started with using gulp, sass, browser-sync, and auto-prefixer all together
+simple gulpfile to get you started with using gulp, sass, browser-sync, and auto-prefixer all together

 ### To get started
 Clone this repo, download it, or copy the gulpfile.js into your project structure.  **Remember** to put it in the root of your directory, or it won't work.